HS-High-Science/HSPS-Handbook/Handbook/Handbook.md

 - At the start of the shift.
 - If no facility destruction methods are being prepared in any way.

 You are permitted to help operators with any questions they may have and help with running the ECFR.
 You should also defend the facility from CF, focus on Warhead, FFD and ECFR.
-If there are no CF, you can play checkers in the security zone.

 ### Code Blue
 Code Blue means there is a minor threat within the facility that may escalate if it is not dealt with.
 Code Blue is active if: